-- 1. We obtained the reports of impaired receivables and assessed the reasonableness of the methodology and data. - 2.
+- 1. We obtained the reports of impaired receivables impairment and assessed the reasonableness of the methodology and data used in the reports. - 2.
 We tested the receivables aging schedule and reviewed the calculation of expected credit loss for reasonableness of the recognized expected credit loss on receivables. - 3.
 We tested the recoverability of receivables by analyzing overdue accounts and by verifying cash receipts in the subsequent period.
-For a receivable that was past due but not yet received, we assessed the reasonableness of the expected credit loss based on the customer's payment history, customer's credit policy and tracking of overdue receivables.
+For a receivable that was past due but not yet received, we assessed the reasonableness of the expected credit loss based on the customer's payment history, customer's credit policy control and tracking of overdue receivables.